Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Connect to WiFi networks.rst

 In the following, we will give a brief introduction on how to establish WiFi connection with these three types of encryption on Ameba.

-First, make sure the correct Ameba development board is selected in "Tools" -> "Board".
+First, make sure the correct Ameba development board is selected in :guilabel:`Tools -> Board`

 - Open (WiFi connection without password)

-Open the "ConnectNoEncryption" example in "File" -> "Examples" -> "WiFi" -> "ConnectWithWiFi" -> "ConnectNoEncryption"
+Open the "ConnectNoEncryption" example in :guilabel:`File -> Examples -> WiFi -> ConnectWithWiFi -> ConnectNoEncryption`

 |image01|